Article | Last updated: 26/10/2015 | Ministry of Petroleum and Energy

 The Barents Sea is the largest area of the Norwegian continental shelf, covering 313 000 km2.
 The Barents Sea South (south of 74o30’ N) has been opened for petroleum activities, but the Barents Sea North has not.

-The only field in production in the Barents Sea is Snøhvit, which came on stream in 2007.
+The first field in production in the Barents Sea is Snøhvit, which came on stream in 2007.
 Gas from Snøhvit is transported by pipeline to the Melkøya onshore facility, where it is processed and cooled to produce liquefied natural gas (LNG), which is delivered to the markets on specialised LNG carriers.

 Here you can read more about areas on the Norwegian continental shelf.